EU Youth Conference: Where resilience means democracy

 In ten different working groups, youth representatives and policymakers came together to discuss how to better connect the EU with young people.
 The core focus?
 Building on this cycle’s thematic priority, European Youth Goal #1: “Connecting EU with Youth”.
 This, paired with several field visits to organisations working on the ground in Lublin, offered the chance for participants to exchange their ideas on what needs to be done to improve young people’s opinion and trust in European institutions.

 Inspired by the urgency of today’s political climate and the shared responsibility to protect democratic values, participants formulated a set of forward-looking policy recommendations.
 These directly fed into the Council Conclusions of the Polish Presidency on “a community of young people in Europe based on European values for a common and safe Europe.”
 The concrete policy recommendations developed at the conference were shared directly with the ministers of the Education, Youth, Culture and Sport Council, who adopted them in their most recent meeting on 12 May 2025.
+Additionally, the Polish Presidency published its conference report outlining the main outcomes and the discussions of the conference.

 At the heart of these recommendations lies one clear message: the necessity to increase young people’s hope in a safe and democratic future.
 This can only happen by reinforcing their trust in the European institutions, fostering resilience and actively contributing to peace building.
 To achieve this participants called for an improvement of intersectional and systemic youth engagement processes, including through the further promotion of the Youth Check, and ensuring transparency and accessibility in all legislative processes.
 In times where trust in democracy and the European institutions is declining, open processes that take into serious consideration the voices of young people are crucial to regain young people’s interest and passion for European values.